Vinitkumar041196/bankfilepraser/README.md

 # BANK STATEMENT PARSER
 This service parses the bank statement file to deduce the total value of payments made on a given date for each currency.
-All lines of the bank statement that represent a payment will contain a payment reference in one of it's narratives (refer to sample file *data/statement.csv*).
+All lines of the bank statement that represent a payment should contain a payment reference in one of it's narratives (refer to sample file *data/statement.csv*).
+Refer below section for usage and other details.

 ## Usage